-All staff employed under the Government Sector Employment Act 2013 (GSE Act) are also legally obliged to comply with the Ethical Framework for the government sector, which Part 2 of the Act establishes.
-The Code of Ethics and Conduct for NSW Government employees identifies the mandatory requirements and best practice conduct consistent with the Ethical Framework.
+All staff employed under the Government Sector Employment Act 2013 (GSE Act) are also legally obliged to comply with the Ethical framework for the government sector, which Part 2 of the Act establishes.
+The Code of Ethics and Conduct for NSW government sector employees identifies the mandatory requirements and best practice conduct consistent with the Ethical Framework.